aashkafirst/AI-Nutrition-Labels-For-Humans-And-AI-Agents/README.md

 license, as the honest proxy for on-device deployability. **DALL-E 3 is rejected** for the vision role purely for being closed-weight, and **Stable Diffusion 3.5 Large** is selected instead.

-### No composite score

-Earlier drafts of this agent collapsed every metric into one weighted formula (`0.35*PV + 0.25*SV + ...`).
-That's a real design smell: it hides *why* a model won behind an opaque number, and it forces an arbitrary, hardcoded judgment call about how much safety should count against performance. `agent/procurement_agent.py` now compares eligible candidates **one metric at a time**, in a priority order chosen for what this specific role actually needs -- and every elimination is printed with the exact values that caused it.
-A metric only eliminates a candidate once the gap exceeds a tolerance; within tolerance, candidates are a practical tie and comparison moves to the next metric (important since many component scores here are `estimated_fields`-flagged placeholders, and a fractional-point gap between two guesses isn't a real signal).

 **Not every metric gets equal billing, either.** For the LLM slot, the single most relevant signal isn't the generic PV/SV pair -- it's